Christian Zimmerman: Career

 In military, in 1959, Zimmermann served as an officer and a pilot in the US Air Force and Air National Guard and Reserve, until 1989.
 Zimmermann is a lieutenant colonel.

 In 1968, Zimmermann became a commercial pilot for Trans World Airlines, until his retirement in May 1995.

 In 1980, Zimmermann became a Lutheran minister, and is a pastor in Idaho.

 On June 14, 1985, as a flight engineer of TWA Flight 847, his airplane was hijacked by Lebanese Shiite Muslims on a flight from Athens, Greece to Rome, Italy.
 The airplane eventually landed in Beirut.
 Zimmermann survived a beating at the hands of the hijackers.
 Eventually, most of the passengers and crew members were released.
 Zimmermann returned to Boise, Idaho, on July 4, 1985.
 In November 1985, Zimmermann became the author of Hostage in a Hostage World: Hope Aboard Hijacked TWA 847.

 In May 1995, Zimmermann became a city council member of Cascade, Idaho, and became council president.

 On November 5, 1996, Zimmermann won the election and became a Republican member of Idaho House of Representatives for District 8, seat A. Zimmermann defeated Gayle Wilde with 88.6% of the votes.
 On November 3, 1998, as an incumbent, Zimmermann won the election unopposed and continued serving District 8, seat A.

-In April 2014, at age 74, Zimmermann became a pastor of Pilgrim Lutheran Church in Ontario.
+In April 2014, at age 74, Zimmermann became a pastor of Pilgrim Lutheran Church in Ontario, Oregon.